 The only absolute contraindication to acyclovir is hypersensitivity.

-Cautions include renal failure/impairment, immunocompromised host, potential risk of thrombotic thrombocytopenic purpura (TTP) and hemolytic uremic syndrome (HUS)).
+Cautions include renal failure/impairment, immunocompromised host, potential risk of thrombotic thrombocytopenic purpura (TTP), and hemolytic uremic syndrome (HUS)).

 Regarding pregnancy and lactation, acyclovir has been shown to cross the placenta.
 Acyclovir's manufacturer recommends caution with use during pregnancy as well as only using it when necessary and indicated, as there have only been a few studies conducted.
-Specifically, cases of HSV hepatitis have been treated during pregnancy.
+Specifically, cases of HSV hepatitis have received treatment during pregnancy.
 Although rare, this condition can become disseminated and fatal in pregnant patients.
 Although all 56 patients studied had transaminitis, only 18.2% had a vesicular rash.
 For patients that were treated with acyclovir empirically, it conferred no risks to the fetus.
 Acyclovir also has been shown to enter breast milk but is generally considered compatible with breastfeeding.

 Patients should be monitored for adverse effects such as malaise, inflammation or phlebitis at infusion site, nausea, vomiting, rash (including Steven-Johnson syndrome), transaminitis, nausea, vomiting, diarrhea, headache, abdominal pain, aggression/confusion, agitation, alopecia, anaphylaxis, anemia, angioedema, anorexia, ataxia, coma, disseminated intravascular coagulation (DIC), dizziness and fatigue.